kennedyshearer/Active-Directory-Project/README.md

 # 🤖 Active Directory Project

 ## 📌 Project Description
-This project demonstrates setting up an Active Driectory(homelab), integrating Splunk, Kali Linux, and Atomic Red Team to explore how a domain environment works while learning how to ingest events to a SIEM and generate telemetry related to attacks in the real-world to help detect in the future.
+This project demonstrates setting up an Active Directory (homelab), integrating Splunk, Kali Linux, and Atomic Red Team to explore how a domain environment works while learning how to ingest events to a SIEM and generate telemetry related to attacks in the real-world to help detect in the future.

 ---